Kidney Disease in HIV-Infected Patients

 A. Use of ART to Prevent Progression of Kidney Disease

-Clinicians should educate patients with HIV-associated nephropathy about the increased urgency of initiating ART (see Antiretroviral Therapy: Section III: Deciding When to Initiate ART).
+Clinicians should educate patients with HIV-associated nephropathy about the increased urgency of initiating ART (see Antiretroviral Therapy: Section III: When to Initiate ART in Patients with Chronic Infection).
 (AII)

 The incidence and spectrum of kidney diseases in HIV have been dramatically altered by ART.
 The risk for ESRD has been reduced, survival on dialysis among HIV-infected patients approaches survival for non-HIV-infected patients, and kidney transplantation is a viable option.30-33 One multicenter study demonstrated a 3-year survival rate of 83% among HIV-infected patients.34 Survival on dialysis is expected to continue to improve with newer antiretroviral drug therapies.31